After earning this badge, you will be able to

 An audio podcast is an edited sound recording that is published online.
 The term usually refers to a series of programs to which listeners can subscribe.

 The "Infinite Dial" report (image at right) says podcast listening is steadily increasing.

 READ What’s Behind the Great Podcast Renaissance? by Kevin Roose, New York

-Learn the basics of Audacity or other software that allows you to do what's required for the badge.
+Learn the basics of Audacity or other software.

 Produce a 45- to 90-second recording that could be used with a class in your discipline: